Meat Puppets: Second reunion (2006–present)

 As of November 2009, Shandon Sahm was back as the drummer in Meat Puppets, replacing Ted Marcus.
 The band was chosen by Animal Collective to perform the album Up on the Sun live in its entirety at the All Tomorrow's Parties festival that they curated in May 2011.

 The band's thirteenth studio album, entitled Lollipop, was released on April 12, 2011.
 The Dandies supported Meat Puppets on all European dates in 2011.

 Meat Puppets have played several gigs in their hometown since 2009, such as the Marquee show in June 2011 with Dead Confederate.

 As of early 2011 Elmo Kirkwood, son of Curt Kirkwood and nephew of Cris Kirkwood, was touring regularly with the band playing rhythm guitar.

 Meat Puppets also contributed to Spin magazine's exclusive album Newermind: A Tribute to Nirvana, playing Nirvana's "Smells Like Teen Spirit".

 In June 2012, a book titled Too High to Die: Meet the Meat Puppets by author Greg Prato was released, which featured all-new interviews with band members past and present and friends of the band (including Peter Buck, Kim Thayil, Scott Asheton, Mike Watt, and Henry Rollins, among others), and covered the band's entire career.

 In October 2012, it was announced that the group had just completed recording new songs.
 Rat Farm, the band's 14th album, was released in April 2013.

 In March 2013, Meat Puppets opened for Dave Grohl's Sound City Players at the SXSW Festival in Austin, Texas.

 In April 2014, Meat Puppets completed a tour with The Moistboyz, and in the summer of 2015, they toured with Soul Asylum.

 The Meat Puppets were picked to open for an 11 show tour as support of The Dean Ween Group in October 2016 after Curt Kirkwood and drummer Chuck Treece contribute to The Deaner Album.
 Also the same year, Cris either produced and/or played with the following artists for Slope Records - The Exterminators, the Linecutters, and Sad Kid.

 On August 17, 2017, original drummer Derrick Bostrom posted an update on his website derrickbostrom.net.
 He performed with Cris, Curt and Elmo Kirkwood at a concert honoring the Meat Puppets.
 It appears that, while Bostrom enjoyed himself, this was a one-off performance.

-On July 8, 2018, it was confirmed that Bostrom had replaced Sahm as the drummer for the band, and that keyboardist Ron Stabinsky had joined, as well.
+On July 8, 2018, it was confirmed that Bostrom had replaced Sahm as the drummer for the band, and that keyboardist Ron Stabinsky had joined.

 The band released their 15th studio album, Dusty Notes, on March 8, 2019.